In addition to my essay, as to commentary and clarifying comments in brackets [ ] only: © Mark Rosenblit

 Who took Hitler off the horse and put his killing armies into trucks to wage Blitzkrieg or lightning war against Europe?
 It was General Motors which built the Blitz truck for the Blitzkrieg.
 As the Reich's largest car and truck maker, GM became an indispensable partner in Hitler's war.
 From the first weeks of the Third Reich, GM president Alfred Sloan committed the company and its German division, Opel, to motorizing a substantially horse-drawn Germany, preparing it for war.
 Prior to this, Germany had been a nation devoted to legendary automotive engineering, but only one vehicle at a time built by craftsmen.
 GM brought mass production to the Reich, converting it from a horse-drawn threat to a motorized powerhouse.

 Sloan and GM knowingly prepared the Wehrmacht [Nazi Germany's armed forces] to wage war in Europe.
-Detroit even secretly moved massive stores of spare Blitz parts to the Polish border in the days just before the September 1, 1939, invasion to facilitate the Blitzkrieg [the name given to Nazi Germany's doctrine of conquest, typically initiated via a massive mechanized assault against a small section of the target nation's front lines].
+Detroit [the U.S. city where GM was based] even secretly moved massive stores of spare Blitz parts to the Polish border in the days just before the September 1, 1939 invasion to facilitate the Blitzkrieg [the name given to Nazi Germany's doctrine of conquest, typically initiated via a massive mechanized assault against a small section of the adversary nation’s front lines].

 In addition to motorizing the military, Sloan launched massive reemployment programs to help revive the Nazi economy -- this at a time when the company declined to put Depression-racked Americans back to work.
 GM's success led to the need for the autobahn [the super highway constructed by Nazi Germany].
 GM's chief executive in Germany James Mooney received the same medal Ford was awarded, for special service rendered to the Reich.

-technology.
-Under the micromanagement of its president, Thomas Watson, and
+monopoly on information technology.
+Under the micromanagement of its president,

 With IBM as a partner, the Hitler regime was able to substantially automate and accelerate all six phases of the 12-year Holocaust: identification, exclusion, confiscation, ghettoization, deportation and even extermination.